3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Top Hotel Options in Medellin

-A Proposed Itinerary for 3 to 4 Days in Medellin
+A Detailed Breakdown for Your 4 Days in Medellin

 Medellin Day 1 Itinerary